The Difference Between Practicing Medicine and Owning a Role

 Owning a Role: The Shift That Changes Careers

-Owning a role means being mentally and professionally associated with a specific responsibility within the healthcare ecosystem.
-It is when others know exactly where you fit without needing explanation.
-A doctor who owns a role is not asked what they do.
-They are referred cases.
-They are consulted for opinions.
-They are remembered for outcomes.
-This does not require seniority or decades of experience.
-It requires clarity.
-Clarity about your focus, your learning direction, and your professional positioning.
-Doctors who own roles feel less comparison anxiety because they are no longer competing broadly.
-They are known narrowly and trusted deeply.
+Owning a role is when you are intellectually and professionally linked to a particular role in the healthcare system.
+It is when people know where you belong without having to be told.
+A doctor who owns a role is not asked what he or she does.
+They are given cases.
+They are asked for opinions.
+They are remembered for results.
+This does not take experience or age.
+This takes clarity.
+Clarity on what you are focused on, where you are headed in terms of learning, and where you stand in terms of your profession.
+Doctors who own roles do not feel much anxiety when it comes to comparisons because they are not comparing anymore.
+They are specifically known and deeply trusted.

 Why PG Uncertainty Makes Role Ownership Even More Important